Linux (Docker) Installation/Upgrade Instructions

 Installation/upgrade with a MySQL database

-This guide describes how to install SysAid with Docker using an MySQL database for both new installations and upgrades.
+This guide describes how to install SysAid with Docker using a MySQL database for both new installations and upgrades.
 For information on SysAid requirements, see SysAid System Requirements.

 New Installation